cpp-johnny/competitive/codebreakerxyz/0readme.md

 3 + 4 + 2 =  9 < 10 so 3.

 greedy appraoch --> save all into a list, sort smallesty to largest. add until exceed n. print size of list.

+# 10. GCD

+we can use Euclidean algorithm.

+gcd(a, b) = gcd(b, a % b)

+Eventually the remainder becomes 0, and the other number is the gcd.
+Keep reducing until b is zero.
+Replace b with the remainder of dividing a by b.
+Replace a with the old value of b.
+This is equivalent to swapping (a, b) → (b, a % b).

+# 12. fibo

+Subtask 2: Too Long Execption

+just doing normal recursion is too slow.

+also the qn said `You will be asked to output fi for every i from 0 to N. As Fibonacci numbers can be very big, you must output them modulo 998244353.` bruh lmao was wondering why keep getting wrong answer.